sontolesquad/Mrsontolexv2/README.md

-# BAJINGANv6
+# MrsontolexV1
-Tools Auto installer from Darkness Cyber Team We Security We Not Friends We Are Family
+Tools Auto installer from Persit Cyber Team No Money No Friends No Handsome No Girls Mo Woman No Cry No Friends No Cry
+# Jangan Berhenti BErmimpi dan BErcita-cita